New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions I

 As we are discussing the region within the event horizon, the energy density $\rho$, pressure ${p_{//}}$ and $p_{\perp}$ are given by $- T_r^r$, $T_t^t$, and $T_\theta^\theta = T_\phi^\phi$, respectively.
 Generally, it is reasonable to treat the matter in spacetime of black holes as an ideal fluid, which implies that the energy density and pressure should be continuous throughout the spacetime.
 From the obtained expressions for $\rho$ and $p_i$, we illustrate the behavior of the energy density and the pressure in Fig.~\ref{fig3}.
-The value of quantities inside the cut-off is plotted with blue solid curves, while the value of quantities outside the cut-off is plotted with red dashed curves.
-The insets clearly demonstrate the continuity of these curves at the cut-off, indicating the continuous feature of the spacetime geometry.
+The values of quantities inside the gluing surface are plotted with blue solid curves, while the values of quantities outside the gluing surface are plotted with red dashed curves.
+The insets clearly demonstrate the continuity of these curves at the gluing surface, indicating the continuous feature of the spacetime geometry.

 Next, we analyze the energy conditions over the spacetime.
 For convenience, we list the inequalities that the energy and the pressure should satisfy under various energy conditions in Tab.~\ref{tab1}, including the NEC, weak energy condition (WEC), dominant energy condition (DEC) and strong energy conditions (SEC).